ORTools4MTEX/ORTools/README.md

   -  Hist           - Circular histogram based algorithm (grain data used)
   -  minClusterSize - Minimum number of pixels required for trace determination (default = 100)
   -  reliability    - Minimum value of accuracy in determined traces used to compute the habit plane (varies from 0 to 1, default = 0.5)
-  -  colormap       - Defines the colormap to display the variants (default =  jet)
+  -  colormap       - Defines the colormap to display the variants (default =  haline)
+  -  linecolor      - Defines the linecolor of the plotted traces (default =  red)
   -  noScalebar     - Remove scalebar from maps
   -  noFrame        - Remove frame around maps
   -  plotTraces     - Logical used to plot the trace & habit plane output